MariyaHaris/ParametricDesign-TensileFabricRoofStructures-MEng/README.md

 Below is a list of plugins need for the grasshopper files to work properly.
 You can install them by using the packagemanager command in Rhino and then typing the relevant name.
-You can also download any that don't pop up on packagemanger off Food4Rhino (https://www.food4rhino.com/en) and Grasshopperdocs (https://grasshopperdocs.com/)
+You can also download any that don't pop up on packagemanger off Food4Rhino (https://www.food4rhino.com/en) and Grasshopperdocs (https://grasshopperdocs.com/).

+Have fun with Grasshopper!

 ## List of plugins needed for the Grasshopper files